Giorgiod91/HolyPaladinRotationSim/src/main/java/com/example/demo/README.md

-The **Holy Paladin DPS Simulator** is a **Java-based** rotation simulator designed to optimize the performance of the Holy Paladin class in **World of Warcraft (WoW)**.
-This project allows players to simulate various damage and healing rotations using different spells, talents, and gear setups, providing real-time output for **DPS (Damage Per Second)** calculations.

 ### 🛠 Technology Stack

 - **Backend**:
   - **Java**: The backend is implemented in Java, handling the logic for spell rotations, cooldown management, and damage calculations.
-  - **Java Libraries**: Utilizes libraries for timers and data manipulation to accurately model game mechanics.
+  - **HashMaps and Collections**: Used extensively for managing ability priorities, modifiers, and cooldowns.

 - **Frontend**:
-  - **React**: The frontend is built with React, providing a dynamic and responsive user interface for inputting character stats and selecting talents.
+  - **React- Next.js**: The frontend is built with Next.js and Typescript
   - **Framer Motion**: Implements smooth animations to enhance the user experience during DPS simulations.

 ### 📸 Screenshot